FrameworkComputer/EmbeddedController/README.md

 commit message.
 If you have configured git properly, running `git commit` with the `-s` argument will add the Signed-off-by line for you.

+Note that code you submit must adhere to the [ChromeOS EC Firmware Test Requirements].

 ## Debugging

 While adding `printf` statements can be handy, there are some other options for